ZResnick/Simple_Affinity_Tracker/README.md

 ### A Sample Project by Zachary Resnick

 This chrome extension keeps tracks of Urban Outfitters shoppers, rearranging the new-arrivals page to match a users affinities.
 Viewing a page increases a users affinity for that category by 1.
 Adding an item to the cart increases a user's affinity for that category by 3.
-This extension only conders affinities for the categories Men's, Women's, Lifestyle, Beauty, and Home.
+This extension only considers affinities for the categories Men's, Women's, Lifestyle, Beauty, and Home.

 ### To add this chrome extension to your browser